RakeshKanthClarkson/MachineLearning/README.md

 print(df2.CHURNED.unique(), df2.CUST_SEG.unique())
 ```

-Create train data, we are not including new customers because they have shopped us for the first time and we will be using them for out test data.
+Create train data, we are not including new customers because they have shopped us for the first time and we will be using them for testing and scoring.We are more interested to see wheather our new customers are going to churn or not.This is more like A/B testing.

 ```python
 train_df = df2[df2['CUST_SEG'] != 'new']